efigi/cup-of-gamedev/_posts/2020-10-18-made-a-worms-clone-in-three-days.markdown

 categories: ["Game Jam"]
 image: assets/images/worms_clone_bombs_equals_magic_v1.png

-tags: gamedev worms postmortem clone game jam 2D Godot
+tags: gamedev worms postmortem clone game jam 2D Godot featured
 ---

 Hi guys!
 So I made a tactical artillery game like Worms/ Gunbound/ Arcanists.
 It was for a game jam that lasted 7 days but I joined late, so I just made this game in 3 days.
 It was still pretty fun though!
 I learned a lot from making this, so I want you to see how it was made as well.